 Principles of Exercise Intensity #1.
 More Work In The Same Time

-When an athlete becomes accustomed to a certain workout, preparation, execution and recovery from that workout becomes mundane.
-As a consequence, the ever-adapting human body will instill certain “safeties” that allow it to handle familiar workloads, but can cause plateaus.
+When an athlete becomes accustomed to a certain workout, preparation, execution, and recovery from that workout become mundane.
+As a consequence, the ever-adapting human body will instill certain “safeties” that allow it to handle familiar workloads but can cause plateaus.

 A proven shocking method is to radically change the amount of work in the same time frame as a normal routine.
 The ambitious weight lifter is a great example.
 When the weight lifter becomes wary of pressing the same poundage, it is advantageous to take a risk with a heavier weight (with a spotter, of course).